apache/logging-log4cxx/src/site/markdown/faq.md

 The default external representation is controlled by the `LOG4CXX_CHARSET` cmake option.
-This default is used to encode a multi-byte characters unless an `Encoding` property is explicitly configured for the log4cxx::FileAppender specialization use use.
+This default is used to encode a multi-byte characters unless an `Encoding` property is explicitly configured for the log4cxx::FileAppender specialization you use.
 Note you should use `UTF-8` or `UTF-16` encoding when writing XML or JSON layouts.
 Log4cxx also implements character set encodings for `US-ASCII` (`ISO646-US` or `ANSI_X3.4-1968`) and `ISO-8859-1` (`ISO-LATIN-1` or `CP1252`).